 - 6 large eggs

-- ¼ c sugar (or honey - add 1 Tbsp more cacao if substituting honey)
+- ¼ c sugar (or honey - add 1 tablespoon more cacao if substituting honey)

 - 2 c raspberries (mash 1 c of the berries slightly - reserve 1 c for topping baked cake)

-- 2 Tbsp cacao powder (or cocoa, for coating the mashed raspberries)
+- 2 tablespoon cacao powder (or cocoa, for coating the mashed raspberries)

-- 2 Tbsp confectioners sugar (for dusting the baked cake when serving)
+- 2 tablespoon confectioners sugar (for dusting the baked cake when serving)

 - Preheat your oven to 325 degrees F (162 degrees C) and line the bottom of an 8 inch springform pan with parchment paper.
 Butter the sides of the pan, or coat with non-stick cooking spray, and dust with cacao powder (or cocoa).